thegenathor17/thegenathor17.github.io/SECURITY.md

 ## Reporting a Vulnerability

+Just fill the issue template for this case
-Email me at nahumnaranjo@outlook.com and describe exactly what the vulnerability is (don't expect money or something, I'm poorer than you)
+(don't expect money or something, I'm poorer than you